A Look into the Past, A Foundation for the Future

 Since then, Disciples Women have continued to organize in innumerable ways and advocate for serving the needs of God’s people across time, culture, and geography.
 Other groups and many phenomenal women help make up the Disciples Women’s fabric through their much-needed work that’s left an indelible impact on general church ministry and the world.

 As you can see, through the generations, Disciples Women’s Ministries continued to set the stage for creating pathways for women to fully live out their call in the service of ministry and much more.
 Details about Disciples Women’s history can be found in a book entitled In the Fullness of Time.

 Disciples Women’s Ministry is more than our history.
-We have evolved into a ministry of the general church that aims to be both transformational and responsive to real life issues for women around the world.
+We have evolved into a ministry of the general church that aims to be both transformational and responsive to real-life issues for women worldwide.
 We honor the legacy and work of the shoulders that we stand on while at the same time leaning forward to continue to remain relevant in our ever-changing context.
 Now, almost 148 years later, Disciples Women’s Ministries continues to serve as a safe space for ALL DISCIPLES WOMEN by creating opportunities for women to connect in ways that empower other women to find their voice and live out their call.
-We do this through justice focused missions, leadership development, spiritual formation and renewal, which happened through programmatic and mission work on local, regional and national levels.
-Women can participate on congregational, regional, interregional and national levels in various programs and initiatives offered by DWM, which have included human trafficking, food insecurity, and much more.
+We do this through justice-focused missions, leadership development, and spiritual formation and renewal.
+Women can participate on congregational, regional, interregional, national, and international levels.
+Such programs and initiatives offered by DWM have included human trafficking, food insecurity, and much more.
 There are no membership requirements to participate in and benefit from this ministry.

-If you are a woman and you are a Disciple, then you are a Disciples Woman.
+If you are a woman and a Disciples, then you are a Disciples Woman.